The Five Whys and How to Improve Your Marketing and Life.

 People don’t by what you buy, they buy why you do it.

 Think about the problem people are trying to solve with your offering.
-People don’t want a quarter-inch drill, they want a quarter-inch hole or to take it even further why do they need the whole in the wall?
+People don’t want a quarter-inch drill, they want a quarter-inch hole or to take it even further why do they need the hole in the wall?
 If to hang something, why?

 (1)You don’t actually need a quarter-inch hole.